Chapter 15 Improving the performance of health services and programmes

 Unit 36: Tools for reducing wastage and working more efficiently

 When you have completed this unit you should be able to:

 - Identify sources of wastage in your work place.

-- Apply the Pareto principle, the 5S principle and visual management to reduce wastage of time and materials.
+- Apply the 80/20, the 5-S tool and visual management tools to reduce wastage of time and materials.

 - Describe what is meant by a standardised care plan and how you go about creating one.